 Video of the Day

-Because origami swans can be made with such basic and simple folds, they make a good base for experimenting with different sizes, colors and styles of paper.
-Try folding origami swans with patterned paper, or with found paper like the comic section of the newspaper.
-Fold and unfold the papers until you find a pleasing arrangement of colors, or use a paper type of which you have multiple sheets.
-You can buy paper made specifically for origami folding at many arts and crafts supply stores or online.
-You can also kits to create modular origami swans that include folding and assembly instructions along with all the sheets of paper you'll need to complete the model.
+Because paper origami swans can be made with such basic and simple folds, they make a great base for experimenting with various sizes, colors and styles of paper.
+Try folding origami swans with patterned paper or with found paper, like the comic section of the newspaper.